Operation Kalbajar: Casualties

 The offensive is one of the deadliest military engagements of the First Nagorno-Karabakh War, in which both Armenian and Azerbaijani forces suffered heavy casualties.
 According to Thomas de Waal, the Azerbaijani side suffered about 4,000 casualties during the military operations at Omar Pass; the Armenian side lost some 2,000 servicemen.
 De Waal noted a few years after the offensive, travellers to the Murov range still found frozen bodies.
 In later years, the Armenians collected hundreds of military identity documents belonging to the Azerbaijani soldiers who had died at Omar Pass.
-An Armenian television film crew filmed them for broadcast, which de Wall described as "one of the most disturbing scenes of the war".
+An Armenian television film crew filmed them for broadcast.

 A significant number of the losses on the Azerbaijani side were due to frostbite and avalanches.
 The Azerbaijani side kept the number of losses secret at the time, and there is still no official information of the number Azerbaijani troop who died.
 According to the latest information from Azerbaijani sources, during the offensive, the army lost 1,592 servicemen; 1,337 froze to death, and 111 went missing.

-According to Azerbaijani sources, in the battles from December 1993 to January 1994, the Armenian side lost 4,000 servicemen, 50 armoured vehicles, 15 artillery pieces and other military equipment.
-The loss of the Azerbaijani side was 1.5 times less.